Ganja, Azerbaijan

-Ganja (/ˈgændʒə/; Gəncə [ɟænˈdʒæ]) is Azerbaijan's third largest city, with a population of around 335,600.
+Ganja (/ˈgændʒə/; Gəncə [ɟænˈdʒæ]) is Azerbaijan's second largest city, with a population of around 335,600.
 The city has been a historic and cultural center throughout most of its existence.
 It was the capital of the Ganja Khanate until 1804; after Qajar Iran ceded it to the Russian Empire following the Treaty of Gulistan in 1813, it became part of the administrative divisions of the Georgia Governorate, Georgia-Imeretia Governorate, Tiflis Governorate, and Elizavetpol Governorate.
 Following the dissolution of the Russian Empire and the Transcaucasian Democratic Federative Republic, it became a part of the Azerbaijan Democratic Republic, followed by Azerbaijan SSR, and, since 1991, the Republic of Azerbaijan.